Thursday, November 15, 2007

 “Um, okay, sure,” said Elektra.

-I was afraid this was going to happen, my Aunt Edith’s famous duck’s blood soup.
-I realized now that they had really gone the whole hog, reverting back to their dark past in a little village in Germany, and that Charlie had brought the duck over still alive.
-Thank God I had slept through that.
-I had stood witness once as my aunts killed a duck and then held it upside down to let it bleed into a bowl.
+The old ladies had slit a living duck’s throat, but thank God I had not witnessed the execution.
+I had stood witness once as my aunts killed a duck and then held it upside down to let it exsanguinate into a bowl.
 It was not an experience I wanted ever to repeat.

 Come to think of it, I didn’t particularly want to watch this next bit either, which involved some mysterious process of mixing the duck’s blood into the simmering and fragrant duck broth.